VanderPloegR1/companion/Developing-on-Windows-Subsystem-for-Linux.md

 Extra library's;

-`sudo apt-get install libgconf2-4`

-`sudo apt-get install libxss1`

-`sudo apt-get install libnss3-dev`

-`sudo apt-get install libasound2`
+`sudo apt-get install libgconf2-4 libxss1 libnss3-dev libasound2`

 Git should already be there so clone the repository, but on your windows drive!;